Apple unveils new iPhone 17, upgraded AirPods and watch at annual tech launch

 All new iPhone models feature improved camera capabilities that let users take sharper photos and record more stable videos.

-The AirPods Pro 3 features improved noise cancellation capabilities and a live translation feature powered by Apple AI.
+The AirPods Pro 3, the latest in the lineup, features improved noise cancellation capabilities and a live translation feature powered by Apple AI.
 That new functionality lets consumers use the devices to hear a speaker in one language and get an English-language translation in real time.

-The new AirPods, which are priced at $249, have also been redesigned to better fit wearers' ears, according to Apple.
+Priced at $249, the new AirPods have been redesigned to better fit wearers' ears, the company says.

-The Apple Watch 11 has new health-related components such as the ability to alert users of signs of hypertension — a leading cause of heart attacks that impacts affects 1.3 billion adults worldwide, according to Apple's announcement.
-In addition to previously existing functions such as can heart rate monitoring and sleep tracking, the new watch also includes a sleep score feature and sleep apnea notification.
+Another new release, the Apple Watch 11, has health-related components its predecessors do not — such as the ability to alert users of signs of hypertension, a leading cause of heart attacks that impacts affects 1.3 billion adults worldwide, according to Apple's announcement.
+In addition to previously existing functions such as can heart rate monitoring and sleep tracking, Apple Watch 11 also includes a new sleep score feature and sleep apnea notification.

 Since 2020, Apple has charged $800 for its basic iPhone and $1,200 for its top offering, but some analysts think the company may raise prices by $50 to $100 on some of the new models.